-Service users are given choice regarding activities and support with activities such as meal planning and food preparation, and the staff were knowledgeable as to the type of activities they like to do and the support required.
-For example, a service user was supported and encouraged to follow their eating plan developed with the speech and language therapist.
-The inspector observed a service user being supported to mobilise safely when preparing to go outside.
+Service users are given choice regarding activities and support with these such as meal planning and food preparation, and the staff were knowledgeable as to the type of activities they like to do and the support required.
+For example, a service user was supported and encouraged to attend visit London for a holiday.